Alien: Earth

 Alien: Earth is an American science fiction horror television series created by Noah Hawley.
-It is the first television series in the Alien franchise and is set two years before the events of the 1979 film Alien in an alternate timeline set outside the main canon of the Alien universe.
+It is the first television series in the Alien franchise and is set two years before the events of the 1979 film Alien.
 The series stars Sydney Chandler, Alex Lawther, Essie Davis, Samuel Blenkin, Babou Ceesay, Adarsh Gourav, and Timothy Olyphant in main roles.

 Development for the series was reported to have begun in early 2019, with Ridley Scott attached to executive produce for FX on Hulu.
 It had started pre-production by April 2023, with Chandler cast in the lead role the following month, and further casting taking place from July to November that year.
 After principal photography was delayed due to the COVID-19 pandemic, production began in July 2023 but was halted in August due to the 2023 SAG-AFTRA strike.
-Filming resumed in April 2024 and ended in July that year.
+Filming resumed in April 2024 and wrapped in July that year.

 Alien: Earth premiered on FX and FX on Hulu in the United States and on Disney+ internationally on August 12, 2025.
 In November 2025, the series was renewed for a second season.
+Filming is anticipated to begin in mid- to late-2026 or early-2027.

 Premise

-The opening of the first episode introduces the series' central premise: humanity's pursuit of immortality through three paths—cyborgs, humans enhanced with biomechatronic body parts; synthetics, fully artificial beings endowed with intelligence; and hybrids, synthetic bodies containing transferred human consciousness.
+The opening of the first episode introduces the series' central premise as humanity's pursuit of immortality through three paths: cyborgs, humans enhanced with biomechatronic body parts; synthetics, fully artificial beings endowed with intelligence; and hybrids, synthetic bodies containing transferred human consciousness.

 When the deep space research vessel USCSS Maginot crash-lands on Earth, a young hybrid woman named Wendy and a group of tactical soldiers make a discovery that puts them face-to-face with the planet's biggest threat.

 Cast and characters

 Main

-Sydney Chandler, Alex Lawther, Samuel Blenkin, and Timothy Olyphant play Wendy, Joe Hermit, Boy Kavalier, and Kirsh respectively.
+Left to right, top to bottom: Sydney Chandler, Alex Lawther, Samuel Blenkin, and Timothy Olyphant play Wendy, Joe Hermit, Boy Kavalier and Kirsh, respectively.